simcha/node-cache-ts/README.md

 Sets a `key` `value` pair.
 It is possible to define a `ttl` (in seconds).
 Returns `true` on success.

+*Key-validation*: The keys can be given as either `string` or `number`, but are casted to a `string` internally anyway.
+All other types will throw an error.

 ```js
 obj = { my: "Special", variable: 42 };